gabrielsoltz/metahub/README.md

 ## Inventory

-You can use `--outputs inventory` to get only a list of resource's ARNs.
+You can use `--outputs inventory` to get only a list of resources' ARNs.

 ```
 [